Baseball field: Pitcher's mound

 Kansas City Royals pitcher Gil Meche moves forward off the rubber as the pitch is released.

-In roughly the middle of the square, equidistant between first and third base, and a few feet closer to home plate than to second base, is a low artificial hill called the pitcher's mound.
+In roughly the middle of the diamond, equidistant between first and third base, and a few feet closer to home plate than to second base, is a low artificial hill called the pitcher's mound.
 This is where the pitcher stands when throwing the pitch.
 Atop the mound is a white rubber slab, called the pitcher's plate or pitcher's rubber.
 It measures 6 in front-to-back and 2 ft across, the front of which is exactly 60 ft 6 in from the rear point of home plate.
 This peculiar distance was set by the rule makers in 1893, not due to a clerical or surveying error as popular myth has it, but intentionally (further details under History).

 In Major League Baseball, a regulation mound is 18 ft in diameter, with the center 59 ft from the rear point of home plate, on the line between home plate and second base.
 The front edge of the pitcher's plate or rubber is 18 in behind the center of the mound, making the front edge's midpoint 60 feet 6 inches from the rear point of home plate.
 6 in in front of the pitcher's rubber the mound begins to slope downward.
 The top of the rubber is to be no higher than 10 in above home plate.
 From 1903 through 1968, this height limit was set at 15 in, but in reality differed from ballpark to ballpark as the height was considered too difficult to enforce.